GATE 2021

 Note on Negative Marking for Wrong Answers

-For a wrong answer chosen for the multiple choice questions, there would be negative marking.
-For 1-mark multiple choice questions, 1/3 mark will be deducted for a wrong answer.
-Likewise, for 2-mark multiple choice questions, 2/3 mark will be deducted for a wrong answer.
+For a wrong answer chosen for the multiple-choice questions, there would be negative marking.
+For 1-mark multiple-choice questions, 1/3 mark will be deducted for a wrong answer.
+Likewise, for 2-mark multiple-choice questions, 2/3 mark will be deducted for a wrong answer.
 However, there is no negative marking for a wrong answer in numerical answer type questions.

-GATE 2021 Cut Off:
+GATE 2023 Cut Off:

 The cut off is the minimum mark required to qualify the entrance exam.
 The candidates need to secure as same as the cut-off mark or more than that to be eligible for the counselling session.
 The cut off varies as per the different institutes, courses and the category of the candidate.

-GATE cutoff 2021 - GATE cutoffs are the minimum marks that the test-takers need to score to be eligible for admission in the MTech, MSc & PhD courses offered at the GATE participating institutes.
+GATE cutoff 2023 - GATE cutoffs are the minimum marks that the test-takers need to score to be eligible for admission in the MTech, MSc & PhD courses offered at the GATE participating institutes.
 After the GATE results are announced, the conducting authority of the exam releases the qualifying cutoffs for all the GATE papers.
 However, the GATE participating institutes decide their admission cutoff for the selection of candidates.

 Candidates who meet the minimum qualifying marks in their respective papers can participate in the counselling process conducted by CCMT for admission to IIITs, NITs, and CFTIs and COAPS for admission to IITs.